Mailroom: 430 Burrowes Building

-Cheney has published twenty books, including seven monographs, three scholarly editions, nine collections of essays, and one Oxford History.
+Cheney has published twenty-one books: seven monographs, two scholarly editions, ten collections of essays, and two Oxford Histories.
 His most recent monograph, from Cambridge University Press, is English Authorship and the Early Modern Sublime: Spenser, Marlowe, Shakespeare, Jonson (2018).
 Also out, from Oxford University Press, is Volume 2 of The Oxford History of Classical Reception in English Literature, titled 1558-1660 (2015), co-edited with Philip Hardie.
 Together, Cheney and Hardie, along with Emily Brady, are co-editing The Oxford Handbook of the Sublime.
-Also under contract with Oxford is Cheney's eighth monograph, Placing Elysium in Renaissance England: Poetry, Politics, Theology, Eros, part of OUP's Early Modern Literary Geographies Series, co-edited by Julie Sanders and Garrett A. Sullivan, Jr.
+Also under contract with Oxford is Cheney's eighth monograph, Placing Elysium in Renaissance Britain: Golden Age Poetry, Politics, Theology, Eros, part of OUP's Early Modern Literary Geographies Series, co-edited by Julie Sanders and Garrett A. Sullivan, Jr.

 Cheney's other monographs include Reading Sixteenth-Century Poetry (Wiley-Blackwell, 2011); Marlowe's Republican Authorship: Lucan, Liberty, and the Sublime (Palgrave Macmillan, 2009); Shakespeare's Literary Authorship (Cambridge, 2008); Shakespeare, National Poet-Playwright (Cambridge, 2004); Marlowe's Counterfeit Profession: Ovid, Spenser, Counter-Nationhood (Toronto, 1997); and Spenser's Famous Flight: A Renaissance Idea of a Literary Career (Toronto, 1993).

 Cheney has also edited The Cambridge Companion to Shakespeare's Poetry (2007) and The Cambridge Companion to Christopher Marlowe (2004), as well as served as co-editor, with Garrett Sullivan and Andrew Hadfield, of a two-volume set from Oxford University Press on English Renaissance Poetry and English Renaissance Drama.

 Additionally, Cheney is the General Editor of the 14-volume Oxford History of Poetry in English, which will include volume sets on five eras: Medieval, Early Modern, Modern British and Irish, American, and Global.
 Coordinating Editors are Robert R. Edwards (Penn State), Laura L. Knoppers (Notre Dame), Stephen Regan (Durham), and Vinay Dharwadker (Wisconsin).
-In this Series, Sixteenth-Century British Poetry, which Cheney is co-editing with Catherine Bates, will appear in winter 2022.
+In this Series, Sixteenth-Century British Poetry, which Cheney has co-edited with Catherine Bates, appeared in spring 2022.